-If any players from the above list choose not to take up their Tour Card or are deemed ineligible due to DRA sanction by a deadline determined by the PDC, extra places will be allocated to players from Q School on an alternate basis (UK Q School first) from the Q School Merit Table.
+If any players who earn a Tour Card for 2021 choose not to take up their Tour Card or are deemed ineligible due to DRA sanction by a deadline determined by the PDC, extra places will be allocated to players from a combined UK and European Q School Final Stage points list.

-The Top 64 eligible players from the Order of Merit at the end of the 2017/18 World Championship will receive a one-year Tour Card.
-The remaining qualifiers will receive a two-year Tour Card as their Order of Merit total will revert to £0 from January 2 2018 whereas the Top 64 retain their money won.
+The Top 64 eligible players from the PDC Order of Merit who retain PDPA Membership for 2021 following the completion of the 2020/21 World Championship will receive a one-year Tour Card.
+The remaining qualifiers (excluding the 31 players from 2020 Q School and 2019 Secondary Tour Orders of Merit entering the second year of their Tour Card) will receive a two-year Tour Card as their Order of Merit total will revert to £0 from January 4 2021 whereas the Top 64 retain their money won.

 Players who lose their Tour Card and then regain it immediately either by winning through the next Q School or through a Secondary Tour Order of Merit will be awarded a two-year Tour Card with their prize money totals reverting to £0 from the day their Tour Card was regained.

-If a player who qualifies for a Tour Card through being in the top two of the 2017 Challenge or Development Tour Order of Merit is also in the Top 64 of the Order of Merit then he will receive a one-year Tour Card due to his Order of Merit position.
-His money from the previous year will remain valid and his Tour Card place will pass to the next highest ranked unqualified player from the 2017 Challenge or Development Tour Order of Merit.
+If a player who qualifies for a Tour Card through being in the top two of the 2020 Challenge or Development Tour Order of Merit is also in the Top 64 of the Order of Merit then they will receive a one-year Tour Card due to their Order of Merit position.
+Their money from the previous year will remain valid and their Tour Card place will pass to the next highest ranked unqualified player from the 2020 Challenge or Development Tour Order of Merit.

-If a player is in the top two of both the Challenge and Development Tour Orders of Merit then the Challenge Tour shall take priority and any further places shall pass down the Development Tour Order of Merit.
+NOTE: From the start of 2022, if a player is in the top two of both the 2021 Challenge and Development Tour Orders of Merit then the Development Tour shall take priority and any further places shall pass down the Challenge Tour Order of Merit.

 All Players Championship Events will have a 128-player draw.
 In instances where the number of Full Members entering a Players Championship Event does not reach 128, Associate Member entries shall then be accepted in order of Challenge Tour Order of Merit position as of the Event entry deadline to make the total number of entries up to 128.